Quick answer

 Nutritional benefits for babies

-- 💚Fibre aids healthy digestion.
+- 💚Fibre — supports healthy digestion.

-- 💚Iron and folate support healthy development.
+- 💚Plant iron and folate — support healthy growth and development.

 How to serve broccoli for babies